 is available to students of High co-workers.
 Two deserving students are selected each year based on academic performance and extracurricular activities.
 More than $800,000 has been contributed to students since its inception in 1983.

 is a 501(c)3 nonprofit that has positively impacted more than 11,000 girls aged eight through 14 in Lancaster.
 High Foundation contributed to a new home to enable them to better serve the girls and their coaches.

 offers outpatient physical, occupational and speech therapy to disabled children.
 The Lancaster County-based center recently expanded its center to include infants, funded in part by High Foundation.

 offers health and dental care to everyone in the community, regardless of economic or health insurance status.
 LHS serves more than 22,000 patients with 189 staff members with the mission of providing high-quality healthcare to everyone.
 High Foundation is one of the many donors for this organization.

 is a campus located on South Prince Street.
 It provides homeless individuals with the tools they need to get back on their feet, including housing, meals, and medical, dental, behavior, and spiritual support.

-will be the first social services center in Denver, Pa.
+is the first social services center in Denver, Pa.
 High Foundation contributed $100,000 to its construction as the new home of REAL Life Community Services, a provider of faith-based youth mentoring, intervention, and other services.
-Welsh Mountain Health Center medical, dental, and behavioral health counseling, and 10 affordable apartments funded by Lancaster Housing Opportunity Partnership will be offered.
-Opening 2019.
+The facility offers medical, dental, and behavioral health counseling from Welsh Mountain Health Center and 10 affordable apartments funded by Lancaster Housing Opportunity Partnership.

 was recently the recipient of a $50,000 donation from High Foundation for continued improvements to the facade of the historic theatre located along the King Street Corridor.
 The 165-year-old theatre serves as a community treasure to Lancaster.
 High Foundation has been a proud sponsor for many years.